FreeCAD/FreeCAD-documentation/wiki/FEM_ConstraintInitialPressure.md

 ## Notes

-In simple analyses, it is not necessary to specify the initial pressure, however it is recommended as best practice.
+For simple analyses, it is not necessary to specify the initial pressure, however also in these cases it is recommended as best practice.